mrahhal/MR.EntityFrameworkCore.KeysetPagination/docs/caveats.md

     modelBuilder.Entity<User>()
         .Property(x => x.CreatedComputed)
         // We're coalescing NULLs into a max date.
-        // This results in NULLs effectively being sorted last (if ASC), irrelevant of the Db.
+        // This results in NULLs effectively being sorted last (if ASC), irrelevant of the database.
         // You're writing sql here, make sure you have the right format for your particular database.
         // This is for sqlite.
         .HasComputedColumnSql("COALESCE(Created, '9999-12-31 00:00:00')");